Key historical figures

 Charles inherited Theobalds from James I. The palace was conveniently located near to London — after a failed attempt to arrest five Members of Parliament on 4 January 1642, Charles fled to Theobalds.

-Despite a very happy childhood at Theobalds, the King had complained in 1624 that there is no kind of field-hawking there.
-Despite this, he added several carvings and paintings of stag heads to the Great Gallery, giving the impression that he did spend time there and wanted to impress visitors, however he may not have hunted on the grounds as much as his father did, or even at all.
+Despite a very happy childhood at Theobalds, the King had complained in 1624 that "there is no kind of field-hawking there", although he added several carvings and paintings of stag heads to the Great Gallery, suggesting that he did spend time there and wanted to impress visitors.
+However, he may not have hunted on the grounds as much as his father did, or even at all.

 Major-General William Packer

 William Packer was a Major-General during the English Civil War.
 To support the troops, he sold the lead from buildings at Theobalds that had either been demolished for this purpose or destroyed in the war.
 It is believed that George Prescott used the remaining unsold materials to build Theobalds Square over a century later.